 - Part 2 can be used by governments.

-The OECD has also developed a range of tools to help multinational enterprises and stakeholders interpret and apply specific aspects of the guidelines.
+The OECD has also developed a range of tools and resources to help multinational enterprises and stakeholders interpret and apply specific aspects of the guidelines.
 These include:

 - a guide on the use of due diligence to promote responsible business conduct